jdbalgos/jdbalgos.github.io/projects/project-3.md

 LUN and NFS server - Storage of backup files for bacula <br >
 2 Tomcat server - Proxied via httpd <br >
 Load Balancer server - For the 2 servers <br >
+Nagios server for monitoring  <br >
+Graylog for logging <br >
+Postfix Mail server connected to gmail <br >
+Certificate server for root and intermediate certificates generation <br >

 Documentation can be found here: <a href="https://jdbalgos.github.io/sandbox1-project"><i class="large github icon"></i></a>